mbiondi17/DNDBattleMaps/README.md

 - Combat order tracker
 - Character Cheat Sheets for DM
 - Enemy trackers for DM
-- Transparency, Removal, and Replacement for objects on map
+- Transparency, and Replacement for objects on map
 - Possibly make building interiors another scale of mapping
 - Music & Ambience manager
 - Map Import from programs like PyMapper / Tiled (Stretch: rudimentary 3D extrusion of 2D maps)